Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   explosion - Turn on/off explosions in the plot in which you stand.
         -   mob - Turn on/off hostile mobspawning in the plot in which you stand.
     -   clear - Command to remove list of block id's from a plot, used by a mayor on town-owned land, or by a plot-owner on their personal plots.
+    -   group
+        -   add|new|create {groupname} - Creates a plot group where a player is standing, also adds plots to an existing group.
+        -   remove - Removes the plot stood in from its plot group.
+        -   rename {newname} - Renames a plot group.
+        -   set {plottype} - Sets the group to a specified plot type.
+Not able to be used for Jail plots.
+        -   set perm ... - Used to set the perm line of the group you are standing in.
+See above section for /plot set perm for remainder of commands.
+        -   toggle ... - Used to toggle plot settings.
+See above section for /plot set toggle for remainder of commands.
+        -   forsale|fs {price} - Set the group for sale at the set price.
+        -   notforsale|nfs - Set the group not for sale.

 []()/resident
 -------------